The-SCRIPT-Group/Hermes/README.md

 Web application for The SCRIPT Group to use for sending WhatsApp messages to a set of event registrants at once

-This requires 5 configuration variables set either in your environment, or in a JSON file :<br/>
+This requires 5 configuration variables set in a JSON file (`data.json`) in the home directory :<br/>
 `browser` - Browser you want selenium to use.
 Currently configured only for Google Chrome (chrome) and Mozilla Firefox (firefox)<br/>
 `driver-path` - Path to your chromedriver/geckodriver executable<br/>
 `login-api` - API URL to verify user login credentials<br/>
 `table-api` - API URL to get the list of participants<br/>
 `events-api` - API URL to get the list of events<br/>
+`email-api` - API URL to send emails to registrants using Sendgrid API from hades<br/>
 `log_channel` - Telegram channel ID where activity logs are sent<br/>
 `telebot_api_key` - API Key of bot used to send activity logs to Telegram<br/>